The Path to Ordination

 Step 1: An individual, sensing the call of God and the church to pastoral ministry, is first licensed as a local ministerial candidate (LMC):

-A. A local ministerial candidate is one who is seriously considering a call to vocational ministry and who has completed the processes of licensing.
-Local ministerial candidate status provides the opportunity to explore the perceived call to ministry with the pastor in the context of the local church.
-Prior to being approved to work toward a local ministerial candidate license, the person shall have been a member of the church long enough to have given evidence of possessing the developing qualities and gifts normally expected of a Christian minister: a heart for God and the mission of the church, leadership potential, good conduct and the ability to work with people.
+A. A Local Ministerial Candidate is one who is seriously considering a call to vocational ministry and who has completed the processes of licensing.
+Local Ministerial Candidate status provides the opportunity to explore the perceived call to ministry with the pastor in the context of the local church.
+Prior to being approved to work toward a Local Ministerial Candidate license, the person shall have been a member of the church long enough to have given evidence of possessing the developing qualities and gifts normally expected of a Christian minister: a heart for God and the mission of the church, leadership potential, good conduct, and the ability to work with people.

 Click here for Book of Discipline